nedpals/flames-bot/README.md

 npm run start-dev # for development
 ```

+When the bot is running, you can now

 ### Reaction Support
 Once a user will commence the test, a message will appear and from there you can react which of the following will be the outcome of that test out of all the possible outcomes.
 ```